4ak4sh/gsrsdi/README.md

 # DI Validation Tool

-A lightweight, responsive web tool for validating CSV data with clear error reporting and modular rule logic.
+A lightweight, responsive web tool for validating CSV data with clear error reporting and modular rule logic (as per org needs).

 ---